Alejogb1/job-board/blog-data/how-to-make-inline-keyboards-for-telegram-bots-with-values-in-ruby.md

 id: "how-to-make-inline-keyboards-for-telegram-bots-with-values-in-ruby"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a situation I've found myself in more than once, crafting interactive Telegram bots with Ruby, and those inline keyboards are indeed a critical component for a smoother user experience.
-The core challenge, as you've probably already encountered, isn't just *displaying* buttons; it's connecting those buttons to actionable data—effectively, transmitting values that your bot can then process.
+The core challenge, as you've probably already encountered, isn't just _displaying_ buttons; it's connecting those buttons to actionable data—effectively, transmitting values that your bot can then process.

 From experience, I know the standard `reply_markup` approach, while suitable for some use cases, often falls short when you need more complex interactions, where each button press triggers a distinct, data-rich operation.
 This is where inline keyboards with callback data shine.
 Let’s break down how to do this effectively in Ruby.

 The principle is straightforward, albeit with some details to manage.
 Instead of sending a simple message, we craft a message with an `inline_keyboard` nested within the `reply_markup` field.
 This keyboard is comprised of rows, and each row contains one or more buttons.
 Critically, these buttons don’t just have text; they possess a `callback_data` field.
 This `callback_data` is the value that’s sent back to your bot when a user presses a particular button.
-This is vital; it’s how your bot knows *which* button was pressed and, consequently, what action should be taken.
+This is vital; it’s how your bot knows _which_ button was pressed and, consequently, what action should be taken.

 Let’s dive into some practical Ruby code examples using the `telegram-bot-ruby` gem.
 I’ve found it to be reasonably straightforward for creating these interactions.
 I'll assume you already have the gem installed, set up your Telegram API token, and understand the basic structure of a Ruby bot with this gem.